 The Company operates from the Netherlands, Belgium, the United States of America and Japan.
-Revenues are invoiced by the subsidiary in Belgium and are generated by clients geographically located as shown in the table below.
+Revenues are generated by external customers with their main registered office geographically located as shown in the table below.
+In prior periods this has been presented based on the geographical location of the contracting entity.